feczkob/climbing-stuff/README.md

 python3 run_app.py
 ```

+**Known Issues:**
+- In non-production mode, the `Mountex` scraper is initialized with 0 discounts due to issues with dynamic content in mock files.
+This is a known issue.

 ### Production Mode

 In production mode, the application uses live scrapers to fetch real-time data from the websites.